 Devices & accessories bought outside of the Google Store

-If you didn’t buy your device or accessory from Google, then please contact the seller or the manufacturer directly.
+If you didn’t buy your device or accessory from Google, please contact the seller or the manufacturer directly.
 You can visit the warranty center for manufacturer contact info.

 Issues with a replacement device